-Set up WARP for your organization · Cloudflare for Teams documentation
+Set up WARP for your organization

 - The Cloudflare root certificate has been installed on your devices.

-- The proxy setting has been enabled on the Cloudflare for Teams Dashboard.
+- The proxy setting has been enabled on the Zero Trust Dashboard.

 Gateway with DoH